filip-nemec/filip-nemec/README.md

 <br>

-- website is part of my portfolio, but it's REAL and OFFICIAL website of Slovak Judo Competition
+- website of Slovak Judo Competition
+- gallery is currently not working because of CloudFlare hosting, but normally it's working
 - built with WordPress and Elementor Page Builder with free tools and few lines of extra CSS code
 - view website live [here](https://jugograndprix.pages.dev/)